Saturday, November 22, 2025

 • Know the way to follow Jesus, the Son of God.

-The Gospels help us know Jesus—not just with our minds, but with our hearts.
+The gospels help us know Jesus not just with our minds, but with our hearts.

 How can you live the gospel?

 You don’t have to wait to be a grown-up to live like Jesus.
-You can:

 • Be kind to others like Jesus